Protecting Creative Writing Copyright against AI Imitation via Implicit Watermarking: Experiments

-Our baseline experiment addresses two main questions. \textbf{[Q1:] Is MiZero's watermarking scheme superior to other methods?} To explore this, we utilize pre-trained models BERT-base-uncased (BERT) \cite{DBLP:conf/naacl/DevlinCLT19}, T5 \cite{raffel2020exploring}, and RoBERTa \cite{liu2019RoBERTa} as classification baselines.
-The results are presented in Table \ref{base}.
-There are three main findings: (1) Overall, MiZero surpasses baseline models in safeguarding 'SP' and 'ROC' styles, while also exhibiting a lower standard deviation.
-(2) MiZero achieves 98\% F1 scores and minimal FPR with just six protected style samples, whereas the baseline models perform nearly at random guessing levels.
-(3) When using one LLM as $G(\cdot)$ to detect texts generated by another LLM, there is slight performance degradation due to feature distribution differences in texts generated by different LLMs.
-However, even with this, the proposed algorithm still demonstrates excellent performance.
+Our main experiment addresses two key research questions. \textbf{[Q1:] Is a specialized approach like WIND required for creative writing protection?} We adopt BERT-base-uncased (BERT) \cite{DBLP:conf/naacl/DevlinCLT19}, RoBERTa \cite{liu2019RoBERTa}, and T5 \cite{raffel2020exploring} as baselines because they remain strong, fine-tunable discriminative backbones for sentence-level classification.
+They are highly data efficient in few-sample regimes due to powerful pre-training objectives (masked LM for BERT, optimized denoising for RoBERTa, and text-to-text modeling for T5), which enable reliable learning from only a handful of protected-style samples.

-Compared to our results, baseline models generally exhibit higher standard deviations and poorer metrics.
-This suggests that the baseline models, by blending style-invariant features into their classification framework, become biased toward those features, leading to protection failures.
-In contrast, MiZero extracts a unique style watermark that directly traces the origin, making it more accurate and reliable than the speculative judgments of classification models.
+The results are presented in Table \ref{base} and \ref{base_roc}.
+There are three main findings: (1) Overall, WIND surpasses baseline models in safeguarding creative writing, while also exhibiting a lower standard deviation.
+(2) WIND achieves satisfactory F1 scores and minimal FPR with just six protected style samples, whereas the baseline models perform nearly at random guessing levels.
+(3) When using one LLM as $G(\cdot)$ to detect texts generated by another LLM, there is a slight performance degradation due to distribution differences in machine-generated texts.
+However, even with this, our WIND still demonstrates excellent performance.

-\textbf{[Q2:] Is MiZero superior to state-of-the-art watermarking methods?} MiZero focuses on protecting text styles from AI-based imitation, employing state-of-the-art watermarking techniques for AI-generated texts as baseline methods, including KWG \cite{kirchenbauer2023watermark}, Unigram \cite{zhaoprovable}, EWD \cite{lu-etal-2024-entropy}, SynthID \cite{huunbiased}, and Unibased \cite{dathathri2024scalable}.
-We fine-tune OPT-1.3B \cite{zhang2022opt} to generate texts in protected (watermarked) and other styles, with detailed implementation in Appendix \ref{app:exp_details}.
-Besides, we set the FPR below 10\% and 1\% for our recordings.
-Table \ref{baseline_wm} reveals that MiZero substantially outperforms SOTA text watermarking methods in validating style watermark, primarily because our approach condenses style-specific feature into an implicit zero-watermark, eliminating the need for embedding during generation.
-This ensures maximum style fidelity while maintaining compatibility with detection across any generative model.
+These experiments underscore the necessity of specialized approaches like WIND, which learn and verify unique stylistic signatures.
+Baseline models incorporate content irrelevant to creativity into their feature space, causing them to prioritize generic content over stylistic essence.
+This bias leads to protection failures and motivates our proposed instance delimitation mechanism for sample classification.
+Overall, WIND extracts a creative essence watermark that verifies copyright origin, delivering superior accuracy and reliability.